ashishkrb7/EngagementAI/README.md

 ## Workflow Diagram
 ![EngagementAI](./db/input/images/EngagementAI.png)

 User need to put the Zoom video recording at [./db/input/videos/SourceDump/](./db/input/videos/SourceDump/).
 Then execute [./app.py](./app.py).
 This Convert Video to images.
 Do selection of images, face recogination, upload it in S3 and do the analysis based on the formula mentioned above.
-Final output will be in the form of [.xlsx](./FinalAnalysisReport.xlsx) file
+Final output will be in the form of [.xlsx](./FinalAnalysisReport.xlsx) file.
+Amazon Rekogination is used to generate emotion of face and Cosine similarity is used to find out the particular person name in particular video frame.

 ## Folder Architecture